ferrannadeu/IgCaller/README.md

 #### Running time:
 IgCaller only requires 1 CPU, and it usually takes <2-5 minutes to characterize the complete IG gene of one tumor sample.

+### Demo dataset
+A demo dataset is provided under the "Demo" folder to test IgCaller.

 ### Outputs

 IgCaller returns a set of tab-separated files: